garymarkfuller/warboel/Magic.md

 ## Notes

-- Magical travel between the two planets is only possible once every 640 days.
+- Magical travel between the two planets is only possible once every 640 days when they are in perfect alignment.